-CSR ACTIVITIES FORESEEN IN 2024
+CSR ACTIVITIES FORESEEN IN 2025

-In 2024, BSOG will continue implementing CSR activities within the local community.
-The main focus areas of the CSR strategy will go in the same directions as in the previous years: education, environment and community development, respectively the projects developed in cooperation with Mare Nostrum and the road rehabilitation.
+In 2025, BSOG will continue implementing CSR activities within the local community.
+The main focus areas of the CSR strategy will go in the same directions as in the previous years: education, environment and community development, respectively the projects developed in cooperation with Mare Nostrum.
+Beside this, the road rehabilitation will be finalized in 2025.

-The project VADUrabil, now Generatia Delta, will continue in 2024 as well.
-Mare Nostrum has submitted the financing application to BSOG, and the activities foreseen for 2024 have already been established, as following:
+The project VADUrabil, now Generatia Delta, will continue in 2025 as well.
+Mare Nostrum has submitted the financing application to BSOG, and the activities foreseen for 2025 have already been established, as following: